serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 In summary:

 <b>Southeastern: do better, and put clear, correct, information on your site.</b> People recovering from illness/surgery don't need to have to go through hoops to get what they're entitled to.

+### Update - Sunday 6th March

+Southeastern, via twitter said:

+> We've raised your concerns with the relevant colleagues Phil, for updates on this please liaise direct with ^MG.. ^JT

+To which I responded, given my previous contact with ^MG (see (my write up here)[http://philrogers.me/0124a]):

+> thanks - maybe he’ll let me know the outcome himself? ;)

+Let's see what comes of this...